 Low power consumption has numerous advantages.
 Handheld and battery powered products will benefit from increased battery lifetime or why not reduction of product price and physical format from using a smaller battery.
 Further reduction of the bill of material, BOM cost and product size is a possibility from the fact that a smaller cooling device is required.

 Generally engineers with basic hardware development skills would succeed with a project based on an ARM7 or ARM9 processor since clock frequencies, bus speeds and memory bandwidths are limited.
 Moving into a segment with increased performance will raise the stakes and is definitely more challenging.
 That’s independent of choosing ARM or X86.
 Both these major architectures have in this segment clock frequencies around 1GHz, DDR3 memory, high speed interfaces like PCI Express, HDMI, LVDS and up to four cores as part of the development challenge.

-So the companies that need products with increased performance are thereby faced with the decision to invest to increase the competence and continue in-house development or address the issue differently.
+So the companies that need products with increased performance are thereby faced with two options.
+They can either decide to invest to increase the competence and continue in-house development or address the issue differently.
 We strongly believe that since the complexity in high-end ARM processors have reached the level of complexity in low end X86 competitors a strategy which is common for X86 processors will also gain momentum for ARM.
 It’s called the semi-custom design strategy.